RdeLange/robinvision/README.md

 ```bash
 docker run -d -p 8181:8181 -p 80:80 robinvision
 ```
-To make the folders with the trained faces persistent, use below (where /xxx/xxx/xxx is the full path to the folder which is containing the subfolders with images)
+To make the folders with the trained faces persistent, use below (where /xxx/xxx/xxx is the full path to the local folder which is containing the subfolders with images)

 ```bash
 docker run -d -p 8181:8181 -p 80:80 -v /xxx/xxx/xxx:/var/www/html/faces/files robinvision